Texas drag race driver slams into spectators, killing 2 kids - NewsBreak

 The driver “lost control and left the runway, crashing into parked vehicles and striking spectators who were observing the races,” Kerrville police said.

 The injured victims were taken to various hospitals, including a 46-year-old woman who was listed in critical condition.
 The majority of the other injuries were not believed to be life-threatening, although the condition of a 26-year-old man was unknown, authorities said.
-A 4-year-old boy and a 3-month-old girl were taken to a hospital for precautionary evaluations.STATE NEWS: Gov. Abbott swears in Texas Military Department Deputy Adjutant General
+A 4-year-old boy and a 3-month-old girl were taken to a hospital for precautionary evaluations.Lebanon police: Gas station fire intentionally set by employee who died from burn wounds

 Authorities have not released the identities of the two children who were killed at the event about 60 miles (97 kilometers) northwest of San Antonio.